dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/python-models.md

 </File>

-The `config()` function accepts _only_ literal values (strings, booleans, and numeric types).
-It is not possible to pass another function or more complex data structure.
-The reason: dbt statically analyzes the arguments to `config()` while parsing your model, without actually executing any of your Python code.
+The `dbt.config()` method accepts _only_ literal values (strings, booleans, and numeric types).
+It's not possible to pass another function or a more complex data structure.
+The reason is because dbt statically analyzes the arguments to `config()` while parsing your model, without actually executing any of your Python code.

 #### Accessing project context

-dbt Python models do not use Jinja to render compiled code.
+dbt Python models don't use Jinja to render compiled code.
 Compared to SQL models, Python models have very limited access to global project context.
-That context is made available via the `dbt` class, passed in as an argument to the `model()` function.
+That context is made available from the `dbt` class, passed in as an argument to the `model()` function.

 Out of the box, the `dbt` class supports:
 - Returning DataFrames referencing the locations of other resources: `dbt.ref()` + `dbt.source()`